mckennatim/boggedbus/README.md

 					"route": "40"
 				},

 Having date and time data like we got from timePointCrossings.csv and that you can get from realtime.mbta.com/developer/api/v2/predictionsbyroute would populate the properties time in seconds and speed in mph.
-In any event you can stle each section between stops using code like
+In any event you can style each section between stops using code like

 				map.data.setStyle(function(feature){
 					var speed =feature.getProperty('speed')